oci-landing-zones/terraform-oci-modules-networking/examples/private-service-access/README.md

    - `region`

 4. **Provide the PSA target service ID.**
-   - Locate the Service-ID for OSN service via [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) with:
+   - Locate the Object Storage PSA OCID for your region (for example, `ocid1.psaservice.oc1.iad...`).
+You can retrieve it from the [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) with:
      ```bash
      oci network private-service-access list-available-services --region <region>
      ```